FRAUD RESOURCE CENTER

 Pet scams hook consumers with adorable photos and heart-tugging tales of critters in need of forever homes.
 They usually involve puppies, but any kind of animal that people seek as a companion can be the subject of fraud, from cats and older dogs to birds, horses and exotic pets.

-These cons typically increase during the holiday season, and the BBB says they've spiked amid the coronavirus outbreak as people look to adopt a "quarantine puppy" to ease isolation or brighten their lives while sheltering at home.
-Based on reports to its Scam Tracker, the BBB says 70 percent of people targeted by pet scams end up losing money, and from mid-2019 to mid-2020 the average loss jumped from $600 to $700.
+These cons typically increase during the holiday season, and they skyrocketed amid the coronavirus outbreak as people looked to adopt a "quarantine puppy" to ease isolation, according to an October 2021 BBB alert.
+Based on reports to its Scam Tracker, the BBB says 70 percent of people targeted by pet scams end up losing money, with a median cost in 2020 of $750.

 Experts largely trace pet scams to criminal gangs operating in the West African country of Cameroon.
 Sometimes the crooks impersonate breeders, creating slick websites full of filched puppy pics that offer popular breeds at steep discounts.
 Or they post ads on social media or online marketplaces like Craigslist, posing as pet owners forced by personal or financial circumstances to put a beloved kitty or pooch up for “free” adoption to a loving family willing to cover shipping costs.